 You may prefer to put your complaint in writing.
-If so, please address your written complaint to the Practice Manager Ms Sukhveer Saini who is the person responsible for managing our complaints procedure here at the practice.
+If so, please address your written complaint to the Management Team who are the persons responsible for managing our complaints procedure here at the practice.

 We aim to acknowledge your complaint in three working days.
 If you have chosen to write directly to NHS England, the practice will accept any request from NHS England to handle your complaint and will write to you acknowledging your complaint 3 working days following receipt of the request from NHS England.

 The practice will undertake a full investigation into your complaint.
 If your complaint concerns a member of the PCC/Admin team, the practice management team will investigate and reply to you.
 If your complaint is clinical one of the partners will investigate and respond.